Homemade Artisan Sourdough Bread Recipe | The Woks of Life

 Now the bread is done baking.
 Use oven mitts to transfer the Dutch oven to your stovetop.

 Lift the loaf out by the parchment paper, and transfer to a cooling rack.
-When the loaf is cool enough to touch (cool it for about 20-30 minutes), you can sample it.
+When the loaf is cool enough to touch (cool it for at least 20-30 minutes), you can sample it.

 For best results, use a bread knife to slice your bread.
 It should be sharp and serrated, allowing you to cut through your bread with a sawing motion.